NCAS-CMS/cfa-conventions/source/cfa.md

 The definitions of the fragments and the instructions on how to aggregate them are provided by the **`aggregated_data`** attribute.
-This attribute takes a string value comprising blank-separated elements of the form `"term: variable"`, where `term` is a case-insensitive keyword that identifies a particular aggregation instruction, and `variable` is the name of a variable that configures that instruction for each fragment.
+This attribute takes a string value comprising blank-separated elements of the form "`term: variable`", where `term` is a case-insensitive keyword that identifies a particular aggregation instruction, and `variable` is the name of a variable that configures that instruction for each fragment.
 The order of elements is not